Gunivers/Bookshelf/docs/modules/link.md

 **`#bs.link:imitate_rot_v`**

-Allows to replace the entity to its relative vertical orientation.
+Allows to replace the entity to its local vertical rotation.
 This operation repeated in a loop is to imitate the rotations of the parent entity on the vertical axis.

 Inputs

 :   (execution) `as <entities>`
     : The executing entity must be linked to another entity.

-    (score) `@s bs.link.rv`
+    (score) `@s bs.link.lv`
-    : Representing the vertical relative rotation (rotation only).
+    : Representing the vertical local rotation.

 Outputs

 :   (state) @s rotation
-    : The entity is rotated such as it maintain the relative orientation with the parent entity on the vertical axis.
+    : The entity is rotated such as it maintain the rotation of the parent entity on the vertical axis.

 Example